Yoast/wordpress-seo/readme.txt

 = 14.5 =
 Release Date: July 7th, 2020

+Yoast SEO 14.5 is out today!
+In this release, we made some changes regarding our use of XML sitemaps.
+We decided to disable the new WordPress core XML sitemaps in favour of our own.
+Also, we fixed a number of bugs.
 Read more about those changes in [our release post](https://yoa.st/release-14-5)!

 Enhancements:

 * Disables the WP Core sitemaps as introduced in WordPress 5.5.
-* Adds the option for users to opt-in to allow Yoast to track some data about their site.
 * Adds an abstract class to easily add dynamic blocks in Yoast SEO / add-ons.

 Bugfixes:

 * Fixes a bug where the SEO title and meta description for posts that have a custom title and/or description would not be displayed in the posts overview.
 * Fixes a bug where the WordPress dashboard was slower for very large sites, by caching the number of unindexed posts, terms and post type archives.
+* Fixes a bug where inline link functionality in custom blocks could be missing.

 = 14.4.1 =
 Release Date: June 23rd, 2020